 Also check what equipment is available for the kids and is it age appropriate.
 Do you need a high chair, a microwave for sterilising, will you need a cot to be set up?
 Are any of the beds sofa beds and if so will someone have to sleep in the lounge?
 It’s also worth checking if towels, bedding and beach towels are included in the price?
 Choosing a holiday villa doesn’t have to be complicated but it does take a little focus.

 Again this is really dependent on the ages of your party.
 If you’re traveling with toddlers then a villa on one level or with stair gates is going to be a deal breaker for you.
 The same with the pool.
 Is there a gate you can shut to ensure no one accidentally wanders too close to the edge?
 Is there a shallow end for less confident swimmers to splash about in?
 Also check that the garden area is fully enclosed and any ponds or streams are gated off.

 Read any reviews you can find on your shortlist of villas.
 These can give you an honest account of the property and its location.
 Also any extras not included in the marketing, like the quality of the kitchen equipment or bedding.
 These will also often include tips on the local area.
 For instance, where is the closest shop to stock up on nappies, is there a fab little restaurant in walking distance, any child friendly activities for days when you want to explore.

 Most importantly enjoy your planning.
-Start early to get the best deals and try to get the whole family to input ideas for choosing a holiday villa.
+Make sure you start early to get the best deals.
+And try to get the whole family to input ideas for choosing a holiday villa.